 “I think a lot of people are hesitant to do those things, and that’s going to be the big hurdle,” she said.
 “You can’t tackle equity and diversity without being truly inclusive.
 And you can’t be inclusive if you don’t bring everybody, as they are, to the table.”

 Although her role at HKS is new, this is not Yiselle’s first foray into dealing with diversity issues in the workplace.
 In 2008, she was selected to serve as a diversity task force office champion at HOK when that firm launched a similar corporatewide initiative.

 She went on to become a co-founder of the Latin American Interior Designers, Engineers and Architects Committee for AIA DC.
 That led to her becoming a National Associate’s Committee Regional Director for the AIA’s Mid-Atlantic Region, where she became affiliated with the association’s Women Leadership Summit.

-Yiselle said that one of her first steps as EDI director will be to learn as much as she can about areas of diversity and equity already in place at HKS and see how those areas might be enhanced.
+Yiselle said that one of her first steps as JEDI director will be to learn as much as she can about areas of diversity and equity already in place at HKS and see how those areas might be enhanced.
 She praised her home office in Washington and said that it’s always been a source of comfort, diversity and inclusion that has helped nurture and support her.
-She hopes that she’ll be able to spread that atmosphere of inclusiveness throughout HKS, adding that the new EDI role is a positive step in that direction.
+She hopes that she’ll be able to spread that atmosphere of inclusiveness throughout HKS, adding that the new JEDI role is a positive step in that direction.
 She said it will help HKS reach its stated goal of being the most influential architecture firm in the industry, an industry where she said women account for less than 17 percent of managing partners at firms, figures that drop even lower for minorities.

 She offered words of thanks to HKS leadership for recognizing the need for a position like hers and making it a part of the company’s new Strategic Plan.
 She said that kind of backing from the top will be integral to the success of her and others.